-A boutique hotel with a story to tell, Cap Rocat calls itself the Mediterranean’s most secluded and private boutique hotel, and it’s easy to see why: the fortress-style 19th Century property on a clifftop in the Bay of Palma is invisble to both land and sea.
+Talking about best boutique hotels, this one comes with a story.
+Cap Rocat calls itself the Mediterranean’s most secluded and private boutique hotel, and it’s easy to see why: the fortress-style 19th Century property on a clifftop in the Bay of Palma is invisble to both land and sea.

 Having been reimagined into a luxury, boutique hotel of only 27 rooms and suites, it blends seamlessly into its surroundings, which just happens to be a breath-taking protected natural area.
 The highlight is the Sentinel rooms, dug out of rock and elegantly finished with marble floors, private pools and al fresco terraces on the cliff edge.

-In the postcard-perfect coastal town of Oia, Canaves Oia Suites is among the first in a strip of whitewashed boutique hotels in Santorini that cascade down the cliffs, offering breath-taking caldera and Agean sea views.
+In the postcard-perfect coastal town of Oia with many boutique hotels, Canaves Oia Suites is among the first in a strip of whitewashed boutique hotels in Santorini that cascade down the cliffs, offering breath-taking caldera and Agean sea views.

 A myriad of suites all come with the same whitewashed interiors, private plunge pools with attractive views and a careful attention to detail.